 - 1. Articles in extenso, original work or reviews. - 2.
 Scientific notes.

-Short distribution notes.

-Natural history notes.

-- 3. Perspectives, are opinion pieces with topics related to amphibians and reptiles. - 4.
-Editorials, articles by invitation that are of general interest.
+Natural history, ecology or behavioral notes. - 3.
+Short distribution notes. - 4.
+Perspectives, are opinion pieces with topics related to amphibians and reptiles. - 5.
+Editorials, articles by invitation that are of general interest. - 6.
+Book reviews. - 7.
+Obituaries.

-Note that the journal will no longer publish abstracts of theses as such with the intention of encouraging new authors to send the results of their theses in scientific article format.
+Note that the journal will not publish abstracts of theses as such with the intention of encouraging new authors to send the results of their theses in scientific article format.

-The manuscripts will be sent through the website https://herpetologia.fciencias.unam.mx/index.php/revista/about/submissions, please follow all submissions instructions specially filling the metadata (all coauthors names, institutions and emails).
+The manuscripts will be sent through the website

+https://herpetologia.fciencias.unam.mx/index.php/revista/about/submissions, please follow all submissions instructions specially filling the metadata (all coauthors names, institutions and emails).
 At the end of the submission, correspondence authors will automatically receive a number assigned to their manuscript with which they can refer in case of any doubt or question.